Niqab: Africa

+Algeria

+In October 2018, Algeria banned the wearing of full-face veils, including the niqab, for female public servants while at work.

 Cameroon

 In July 2015, Cameroon banned the face veil including the burqa after two women dressed in the religious garments completed a suicide attack killing 13.
 This was also done in order to counter extremism in public and places of work.

 Chad

-In June 2015, the full face veil was banned in Chad after veiled Boko Haram bombers disguised as women completed multiple suicide attacks.
+In June 2015, the full face veil was banned in Chad after veiled Boko Haram bombers disguised as women carried out multiple suicide attacks.

 Republic of the Congo

 In May 2015, the Republic of the Congo banned the face veil in order to counter extremism.
 The decision was announced by El Hadji Djibril Bopaka, the president of the country's Islamic High Council.

-Algeria

-In October 2018 the Algerian government banned the wearing of full-face veils, including the niqab, for female public servants while at work.
+Egypt

+The niqab in Egypt has a complex and long history.
+On 8 October 2009, Egypt's top Islamic school and the world's leading school of Sunni Islam, Al-Azhar, banned the wearing of the niqab in classrooms and dormitories of all its affiliate schools and educational institutes.

 Morocco

 The Moroccan government distributed letters to businesses on 9 January 2017 declaring a ban on the burka.
 The letters indicated the "sale, production and import" or the garment were prohibited and businesses were expected to clear their stock within 48 hours.